rmadhiapplitools/katalon-applitools/README.md

 2.Extract the package

 4.In your katalon studio Navigate to **project** > **Settings** > **External Libraries** click on **+add** and select all the jar files

+#### Tips
+‘Ctrl + Shift + O’ hotkeys to automatically fill in necessary import libraries in your test cases.